grant-olson/grant-olson.github.io/_posts/2014-02-08-what-does-yahoo-boss-really-think-of-cleveland.markdown

 everything, the state of total nothingness.
 And in its infinite wisdom, it returns Cleveland.

 There are simply no other options.
-Being a Pittsburgh, I have my own opinions on which of the three options is unlikely, which is possible, and which is probable.
+Being a Pittsburgher, I have my own opinions on which of the three options is unlikely, which is possible, and which is probable.
 But I'll let you decide for yourself.